-There is no known build tool out there which does object caching and template instantiation at the same time.
+There is no build tool known out there which does object caching and template instantiation at the same time.
 Even if current build tools may be enhanced to do the job, this is not an easy task.
 Moreover, resulting code would be a kludge.
-Soclib-cc has been implemented as a make wrapper before, it was not usable:
+This is all about flexibility, and user-input readability.